medanisjbara/w3m-wiki/W3m User Manual.md

 ```
 to get general information on how to use w3m, read the man page `man w3m` or the output of `w3m --help`.
 You can also have a look at the [old documentation](https://github.com/tats/w3m/blob/master/doc/MANUAL.html) for more information
+### Bookmarks
+You can add current page to bookmarks by pressing `ESC a`.
+You can go to the bookmarks page ether by passing `-B` flag.
+Or by pressing `ESC b`.

 ## Tips and tricks
 ### W3m Images